mdaquin/EGNN/Readme.md

 ```bash
   python3.10 main_gpu.py input_config.json
 ```
 Here is *input_config.json* file where the setting are initialized.
-Please, chnage them with respect to your task.
+Please, change them with respect to your task.

 ## Data Preparation